-- (i) Supply of goods and services within and between designated areas is not subject to GST. - (ii) Services from the DA to the principal customs area (PCA) is treated as importation of goods into the PCA and subject to GST.
-However, the lease payments (financing) are not subject to GST. - (iii) Services from the PCA to the DA is treated as goods exported from the PCA to the DA which is a zero rated and the leasing services (financing) performed in the DA is an exempt supply.
+- (iv) GST due and payable shall be made in DA in respect of goods supplied or to be supplied from the DA to PCA. - (v) Services from the PCA to the DA is treated as goods exported from the PCA to the DA which is a zero rated and the leasing services (financing) performed in the DA is an exempt supply.